Holy Uttarakhand Char Dham Yatra Itinerary

 Day 02: Rishikesh – Barkot (220kms/7-8hr)

-Depart from Rishikesh early morning and continue your journey and reach Barkot in the evening upon arrival check in to the hotel, Dinner and overnight at hotel.
+- Depart from Rishikesh early morning and continue your journey and reach Barkot in the evening upon arrival check in to the hotel, Dinner, and overnight at the hotel.

 Day 03:Barkot – Yamunotri – Barkot 36kms drive & 6kms Trek (one side)